If your company doesn’t develop an engaging social media strategy, you could be bypassing a third of your target market, according to recent research.

-Thirty-six percent of the 2,000 people involved in the study were found to be influenced by platforms such as Facebook, Twitter, LinkedIn and Pinterest every month, while 10% of the consumers, who were all aged 18+, were influenced every single day and a further 16% influenced weekly.
+Every month, social media platforms influenced thirty-six percent of the 2,000 people involved in the study.
+This included platforms such as Facebook, Twitter, LinkedIn and Pinterest.
+Social media also influenced 10% of the aged 18+ participants every day.
+Platforms influenced a further 16% weekly.
 This highlights the growing necessity for businesses to incorporate a social media strategy – particularly for engagement – into their marketing efforts.

 Social media engagement

-More than a third (36%) of respondents said they were more likely to be influenced by an opinion on social media if the account was run by ‘an expert on the subject’.
+More than a third (36%) of respondents said that an opinion on social media would influence them more if it came from an ‘expert in that field’.
 Nearly one in three (29%) would ‘trust experts’ opinion’ whilst 17% would need it to ‘relate to their circumstances’.
-Just 11% claimed they would be influenced by a famous person and only 9% said the account is more credible if it had ‘lots of followers’.
+Just 11% claimed a famous person would influence them on social media.
+Whereas only 9% said the account is more credible if it had ‘lots of followers’.

 On the findings, Helen Southgate, UK managing director of affilinet, said: “Recently we have seen the rise of social media influencers, similar to bloggers, but without the blogs, we can’t get enough of their Instagram accounts or Pinterest boards, their tweets and moving Facebook posts.
 From DIY designs and recipe ideas through to fashion inspiration and fitness techniques, these accounts are becoming our new addictions.

 “Social media influencers are the next big thing when it comes to marketing.
-Already, we are seeing far more sponsored and promotional posts and, while there has been some backlash in certain instances, providing the sponsoring brands are relevant to the audience and authentic to the account, they are generally very well-received by the followers.”
+Already, we are seeing far more sponsored and promotional posts.
+However in some instances there has been some backlash.
+In most cases if the sponsoring brands are relevant to the audience and authentic to the account, they are generally very well-received by the followers.”

-The rising influence of brands and industry experts on social media has resulted in new rules from The International Consumer Protection and Enforcement Network.
+Their has been a rising influence of brands and industry experts on social media.
+The change has resulted in new rules from The International Consumer Protection and Enforcement Network.
 The guidelines include a focus on ‘digital influencers’ who must follow three principles:

 - Be open about other commercial relationships that might be relevant to the content